Bexleyheath line: History

 The line was first proposed in 1881, when Squire Jones, of East Wickham, organised a petition to persuade South Eastern Railway to build a railway to Bexleyheath.
 This led to the formation, on 20 August 1883, of the Bexley Heath Railway Company, led by railway engineer Alfred Bean (owner of Danson House), composed of local land-owners seeking to raise the value of their land for housing development.
-The company secured an Act of Parliament to build the line in 1883, routed via Lee.
-However, this was followed by disputes between the two companies, and disagreements over the final route, and in 1887 another act was passed authorising the construction of a line along a new route, via Blackheath, including the construction of a 1-mile (1.6 km) tunnel at the eastern entrance to Blackheath station.
+The company secured an act of Parliament to build the line, the Bexley Heath Railway Act 1883 (46 & 47 Vict. c. clxxxvi), routed via Lee.
+However, this was followed by disputes between the two companies, and disagreements over the final route, and the Bexley Heath Railway Act 1887 (50 & 51 Vict. c. lxxx) was passed authorising the construction of a line along a new route, via Blackheath, including the construction of a 1-mile (1.6 km) tunnel at the eastern entrance to Blackheath station.
 The project subsequently fell into financial difficulties, and it was not until 1891 that work on the line finally commenced, with the construction contract awarded to a Mr Rigby.

 After yet another delay due to a landslide at Blackheath in 1894, the Bexleyheath Line was finally opened on 1 May 1895, running 12 trains per day to and from Charing Cross.
 The opening day was marked by a brass band marching from Bexleyheath to Barnehurst stations, before returning by train.
 Shareholders of the new line included: Charles Beadle, a coal and corn merchant; George Mence Smith, oil trader and hardware store owner; and Alfred Bean.
 However, the company soon went into bankruptcy, and in 1900 the South Eastern Railway – which had previously refused to build a line to serve the area between the two lines – was forced to take over.